Tsaritsyno Palace: Park and ponds

 The Tsaritsyno palace and park ensemble, covering an area of more than 100 hectares, is located on a hilly area crossed by ravines.
-It encircles three ponds.

 Park

 The park began to be arranged in the 1770s, simultaneously with the beginning of the palace construction.
-It was created mainly by the palace's first architect Bazhenov and English garden masters Francis Reed and Ion Murno.

-The park is designed as a landscape park, with picturesque views of the pond and the buildings of the palace from its paths.
-The most beautiful spots are marked by pavilions and other small buildings.
-Sculptures are also installed in some places.

-Vyatichi’s burial mounds
+Vyatichi's burial mounds

 The place where Tsaritsyno is located was inhabited long before Catherine's reign.
-One of the first inhabitants was the East Slavic Tribe of Vyatichi between the 9th and 12th centuries.
+One of the first inhabitants was the East Slavic tribe of Vyatichi between the 9th and 12th centuries.

 In the depths of the Tsaritsyno park, their burial mounds are still preserved.
 They attracted the attention of historians and archaeologists as early as the 19th century.
 The most complete archaeological excavations date back to 1944.
 A group led by A.V.
 Artsikhovsky discovered a number of interesting items, including tools, which until then had not been found in similar burial mounds in the Moscow region.
 The findings were subsequently transferred to the Tsaritsyno Museum-Reserve and laid the foundation for its archaeological collection.